shanebrown848/VPC-Peering/README.md

 - The difference between requester and accepter VPCs
 - How route tables enable communication across peered VPCs
 - How security groups affect cross-VPC traffic
-- How Elastic IPs and EC2 Instance Connect support access and testing :contentReference[oaicite:2]{index=2}
+- How Elastic IPs and EC2 Instance Connect support access and testing

 ---

 ## How VPC peering works

 A VPC peering connection allows two VPCs to communicate using private IP addresses without sending traffic over the public internet.
-Once a peering connection is established and accepted, routing and security rules must be configured on both sides to allow traffic.
+Once the peering connection is created and accepted, route tables and security rules must be configured on both sides for traffic to flow.

-Peering connections are commonly used to connect environments such as development, staging, and production, or to share services across isolated networks. :contentReference[oaicite:3]{index=3}
+VPC peering is commonly used to connect environments such as development, staging, and production, or to share services across isolated networks.

 ---